Forestry,

 Forestry, pulp and paper analysis in Mercosur and South America should not stop at export values or plantation area.
 The relevant questions are industrial, logistical and sustainability-related.

-Can plantations be converted into industrial value?
+Can plantations become industrial value?

 Plantations create the resource base, but industrial value depends on mills, processing capacity, technical operators, energy, chemicals, logistics and long-term buyer contracts.